Jiu Jitsu Armbar: Everything You Need to Know

 Arm bar from Butterfly Guard

 The butterfly guard is an incredibly Brazilian jiu-jitsu guard position.
-It’s a kind of open guard position where the bottom player sits on the floor and controls his opponent with his shins and legs, which stand like a butterfly.
+It’s an open guard position where the bottom player sits on the floor and controls his opponent with his shins and legs, which stand like butterflies.

 Indeed, the BJJ butterfly guard is the starting point for various submission techniques, such as the guillotine choke, leg locks, kneebars, triangles, armbars, and so on.